Collective Labour Agreements

 The appraisal systems at the German companies contain both bottom-up and top-down components.
 Some of them are laid out in collective labour agreements, comprise variable remuneration components and are linked with training requirements for the company and staff.

-ROCE – the return on capital employed – is also a significant parameter for determining variable remuneration components for executives and employees not covered by collective labour agreements.
+The return on capital employed (ROCE) is also a significant parameter for determining variable remuneration components for executives and employees not covered by collective labour agreements.
 Performance-related remuneration components at executive level are calculated over a period of several years.
 This further enhances the focus on sustainable, long-term targets.

 Flexible Working Models

 A growing number of people across all employee groups and hierarchy levels in Germany are taking up the option of working part-time to tailor their working hours to different life stages.
 Offering part-time work is therefore an important way of retaining staff at the company.
 Allowing staff to adapt their working hours helps them to reconcile their professional and family commitments, look after close relatives or do charity work.
-In 2015, 150 employees were in part-time employment positions (previous year: 141).
-26 % of part-time positions are held by men.
-At the end of 2015, the ratio of part-time workers at HHLA in Germany increased to 4.1 % (previous year: 3.9 %).
-At the holding company, where most roles are clerical, the ratio of part-time workers was approximately 14 % (excluding apprentices), as in the previous year.
+In 2016, a total of 170 employees were in part-time employment positions – 20 more than in 2015 (previous year: 150).
+At the end of 2016, the ratio of part-time workers at HHLA in Germany increased to 4.7 % (31 December 2015: 4.1 %).
+The percentage of men in part-time employment rose to 28.8 % (previous year: 26.0 %).
+At the holding company, where most roles are clerical, the ratio of part-time workers (excluding apprentices) was approximately 15.4 % (previous year: 13.7 %).

 Working Lifetime Accounts